How is living in China: My experience after 7 years

 To celebrate my 7 years in China, I am going to tell you a little bit about what it is like to live in China.
 I was mostly living in Yunnan province, working as an English teacher in kindergartens and private academies in Kunming.
 So my experience comes from that part of China.

 Above all, I am going to focus on the 5 everyday curiosities that have surprised me the most and that you probably need to know if you plan to travel to China or live in China.
-The list could be endless, but I have preferred to shorten it to those things that I consider that influence daily life and that, if I compare with other countries I have been to, are things that impact at first sight.
+The list could be endless, but I have preferred to shorten it to those things that I consider that influence in your daily life and that, if I compare with other countries I have been to, are things that impact at first sight.
 Let’s start:

 Living in China, an unparalleled experience: daily curiosities